corinnar/GIS_tutorials/docs/source/BuildingSpatialWorkflows_QGIS.rst

 ==================================================================================================================================
-**Building spatial workflows to identify potential areas for undertaking a REDD+ intervention using the Graphical Modeler (QGIS)**
+**Building spatial workflows to identify potential areas for undertaking a REDD+ intervention using the Graphical Modeler**
 ==================================================================================================================================

 This resource is not currently maintained.
 Link to static pdfs only